Eric-Tsui-cc/Personal-VPN-guideline/README.md

 ping xx.xx.xxx.xx
 ```
 If ping is too high, you can change the server or location to meet your needs.
+## Get a Domain
+* Go back to aws console, search **router53**
+* At the box of the register domain, type in your ideal domain name.
+* Click "check"
+* Pick an acceptable price domain for your server, and pay for that.
 ## Connect to Server
 For macOS or Linux, open the terminal and use the command, xx.xx.xxx.xx is your server ip address.
 ```